 What’s the Typical Workflow for an AoM Article?

-At any given time, I’m working on posts, videos, and podcasts — both for those that are scheduled for the coming week and also those that won’t go up for several months.
+At any given time, I’m working on posts and podcasts — both for those that are scheduled for the coming week and also those that won’t go up for several months.
 I play the really long game with the Art of Manliness; there are posts I have been noodling on for years.
 I’ll gather pieces of research for it, but if it doesn’t feel ready, I’ll let it incubate for as long as necessary.
 I don’t like to publish anything until I feel like I’ve plumbed its depths.
 Eventually, I’ll stumble across the final piece of the puzzle, and the article will be ready to write.
 If I mentioned to you personally, or in a previous blog post, that I was going to cover X topic down the line, but you haven’t seen that follow-up piece yet, don’t worry, I haven’t forgotten — I’m just letting it germinate.

 Depending on the subject matter, a single post can take anywhere from a 1-2 days to 2-3 weeks or even several months to research, write, and edit.
 This post?
 I wrote it in a day.
 Semper Virilis?
 That took over a month (and a few all-nighters) of research, outlining, rough drafting, and editing to complete.
 Right now I’m doing some reading, note-taking, and thinking for a series of posts that won’t go up for a few months.
 Basically, there’s always something in the hopper.

 Before the start of each month, we schedule out our editorial calendar.
 It never goes exactly how we planned, but it gives us a good idea of what we should be working on in a given week.
-If you see a week where there’s more guest posts than usual, that means the posts we were working on took longer to finish than we expected and didn’t make it to press on schedule!

 As you’ve probably noticed, with a lot of posts, Kate and I share a byline and some folks wonder what that means and how that works.
 What happens is that whoever is most interested in a certain topic and has spent the most time thinking/researching about it will start it off and write the bulk of the text.
 That draft is then passed to the other person, who edits and adds to it, and sends it back.
 This back and forth process continues until I feel the post is pretty set.
 Then Kate edits it more closely.
-Next, it’s sent out to our writer and editor Jeremy, who gives the article some final polish.
+Next, it’s sent out to our managing editor, Jeremy Anderberg, who gives the article some final polish.
 The post is then ready to be added to WordPress.
 The final step is to hunt down the perfect vintage photo(s) to accompany the piece.
 We may spend up to a couple hours searching for just the right images.

 How Do You Read So Much?